-IMPORTANT: To protect the solenoid valve, install a strainer or filter suitable for the service involved, in the inlet side as close to the valve as possible.
-Clean periodically depending on service conditions.
-See ASCO Series 8600 and 8601 for strainers.
+A CAUTION: For the protection of the solenoid valve (all valves in general) install a strainer or filter suitable for the service involved in the inlet side as close to the valve as possible.
+Periodic cleaning is required depending on service conditions.
+See Series 8600 and 8601 for strainers.